nforrester/NexPlane/README.md

 and elevation from the telescope will be recorded and compensated for.
 This is similar to performing a One-Star Align.

+If you quit NexPlane then it can by annoying to point your telescope back at the landmark before you start it again.
+To simplify this, you may instead run `align.py` to record the offset between the position reported by the telescope mount, and the position of the landmark.
+The information is saved to a file of your choosing, specified by the `--alignment` option.

+    $ ./align.py --landmark washington_monument --alignment align.yaml

+Now you can pass the `--alignment` option to `nexplane.py`, and it will load the saved offsets.
+This way you can restart `nexplane.py` as many times as you like without pointing the telescope back at the landmark *if you leave the mount powered on*.
+If you power off the mount then the alignment data is invalidated.

+    $ ./nexplane.py --alignment align.yaml

 ## Trouble spots

 NexPlane probably contains bugs.
 It has not been tested by a large number of people or on